Italy

 Italy, a mosaic of terroirs and indigenous grape varieties

-With its breathtaking landscapes and unparalleled diversity of terroirs , Italy is a land of wine par excellence , where each region has its own wine-growing riches .
-From Tuscany to Piedmont , passing through Veneto , this country is a true mosaic of indigenous grape varieties , traditional methods , and passionate winemakers .
+With its breathtaking landscapes and unparalleled diversity of terroirs , Italy is a land of wine par excellence , where each region boasts its own viticultural treasures .
+From Tuscany to Piedmont , via Veneto , this country is a true mosaic of indigenous grape varieties , traditional methods , and passionate winemakers .

-Each region of this country has benefited from its own unique climate , soil , and grape varieties for thousands of years.
-With nearly 700,000 hectares of vineyards , Italy is one of the world's largest wine producers .
+Each region of this country has benefited for millennia from its own unique climate , soil , and grape varieties.
+With nearly 700,000 hectares of vineyards , Italy ranks as one of the world's largest wine producers .
 It is particularly renowned for its indigenous grape varieties , which are rarely found elsewhere.

 Among the most famous are Sangiovese in Tuscany , Nebbiolo in Piedmont , and Nero d'Avola in Sicily .

-The country is also renowned for its traditional method of winemaking , which respects ancestral know-how while integrating modern and natural practices .
+The country is also renowned for its traditional winemaking method , which respects ancestral know-how while integrating modern and natural practices .

-Piedmont , located in the northwest of Italy , is one of the most prestigious regions for red wines .
-It is here that Ferdinando Principiano , a winemaker committed to natural practices , produces iconic vintages such as Vino Rosso and Barolo , from the Nebbiolo grape variety.
+Piedmont , located in northwestern Italy , is one of the most prestigious regions for red wines .
+It is here that Ferdinando Principiano , a winemaker committed to natural practices , produces iconic wines such as Vino Rosso and Barolo , from the Nebbiolo grape variety.

-Not far from there, the Valfaccenda estate offers authentic wines also made from Nebbiolo , with vintages such as Roero , which express the finesse and freshness of the Roero hills .
+Not far from there, the Valfaccenda estate offers authentic wines also made from Nebbiolo , with cuvées such as Roero , which express the finesse and freshness of the Roero hills .

 Rich and varied terroirs , exceptional winemakers , and unique vintages : Italy never ceases to surprise lovers of natural wines .